nvaws/saa-c03/SAA-Lab02.md

 - Endpoint Type: Regional
 - Create API

 You API will get created and you should be in resources section.
-Click on Actions dropdown and Create Resource
+Click on Create Resource button
 - Resource Name: prospects
 - Enable API Gateway CORS: yes
 - Create Resource
-- Click again on Actions dropdown and Create Method
+- Click on Create Method button
-- Select POST and click on the check box to save
+- Method Type - Select POST and click on the check box to save

-On the right side of the screen
 - Integration type: Lambda Function
-- Use Lambda Proxy integration: yes
+- Enable Lambda Proxy integration switch
-- Lambda Region: Select your region from dropdown
+- Lambda Function: Select your region from dropdown and select your lambda function
-- Lambda Function: type the name of your Lambda function
-- Save
+- Create Method

-It will ask your consent for adding permission to Lambda Function, say OK

-- Click on Action Dropdown - Deploy API
+- Click on Deploy API button
 - Deployment stage: New Stage
 - Stage name: dev
 - Deploy